DikeChidiadi/ToDoList/Help.md

+# How to install a new Laravel Project

 # Laravel Installer or Composer not found

 If I want to create a new project in Laravel and an error comes back, I have to download the latest Node.js for it to work